Wrong Turn 6: Last Resort

-Wrong Turn 6: Last Resort (stylized on-screen as Wrong Turn VI) is a 2014 German-American slasher film directed by Valeri Milev.
+Wrong Turn 6: Last Resort (stylized on-screen as Wrong Turn VI) is a 2014 slasher film directed by Valeri Milev.
 It serves as a reboot and the sixth installment in the Wrong Turn film series.
 Starring Anthony Ilott, Chris Jarvis, Aqueela Zoll and Sadie Katz, it follows a sudden and mysterious inheritance that sends Danny and his friends traveling to Hobb Springs, a forgotten resort deep in the West Virginia hills that is being watchfully looked after by Jackson and Sally, only to encounter the terrifying cannibals.

 Wrong Turn 6: Last Resort was released on DVD and digitally on October 21, 2014, by 20th Century Fox Home Entertainment.
-The film was panned by both critics and audiences, and had grossed $1 million in home sales.
+The film received negative reviews, and had grossed $1 million in home sales.
 It was followed by another entry, titled simply Wrong Turn (2021).

 Plot

 Two bikers have sex in a natural hot tub in the mountains.
 The Hillicker brothers Three Finger, Saw Tooth, and One Eye murder them at a bike trail in West Virginia.
 The brothers are under the care of their demented relatives Jackson and Sally, the caretakers of the local hotel resort Hobbs Springs.
 Danny arrives at the resort, run by his cousins Sally and Jackson, to claim inheritance.
 He is accompanied by his girlfriend Toni, her brother Rod, and their friends Vic, Charlie, Bryan with his girlfriend Jillian.
 Unbeknownst to them, the resort is run and inhabited by cannibals.
 The elderly guest Agnes Fields is struck by an axe, pinning her to the wall where Jackson kills her.

 Bryan and Jillian, who are shopping for groceries the next day, are informed by a concerned Sheriff Doucette of the disappearances of the townsfolk, including the hotel guests and Agnes.
 As he drives away, Doucette runs into a roadblock where he is killed by Three Finger.
 Alarmed by Bryan and Jillian's news of the townsfolk's fate, the group becomes suspicious of Danny’s cousins along with his need to stay with his family causing his relationship with the others to deteriorate.
 Toni sends Vic out into the woods to find Danny, who has gone hunting with Jackson.
 Vic sees Saw Tooth devouring a deer that was killed by Danny.
 When Danny plans on renovating the hotel to re-open next year, his friends reluctantly agree to stay.
 Jillian and Bryan, however, plan to leave the town and steal items from the hotel for money.
 While doing so, they discover a hidden door to a basement that leads to an underground bathhouse where Jillian gets horny and seduces Bryan into having sex with her.
 Right after Bryan makes Jillian climax midway through, the cannibals abruptly attack the couple.
 Bryan is hit in the head, giving him a crippling brain injury, and then Jillian is brutally dismembered without Bryan to protect her, but Sally stops them from killing Bryan.
 She then drags him to her bedroom and rapes him.
 Next, she asphyxiates him with her pillow under Jackson's orders.